 Since it is a pure fat source, olive oil contains no carbs.
 Plus, extra-virgin olive oil is high in monounsaturated fats and antioxidants that promote cardiovascular health.

 Health Benefits of Counting Macros for a Ketogenic Diet

 Counting macros can be an effective way to maintain a healthy eating pattern without being on a specific diet.

 The Ketogenic Diet For Type 2 Diabetes

-Following a ketogenic diet has been found to help improve the health of people with underlying chronic diseases such as diabetes.
+Following a ketogenic diet has been found to help improve the health of people with diabetes.

 A study from Nutrition and Metabolism demonstrated that a low-carbohydrate, ketogenic diet led to greater improvements in blood sugar control and more frequent medication reductions or eliminations than a low calorie, low glycemic index diet in individuals with type 2 diabetes.

 A 2020 meta-analysis found a ketogenic diet superior to control diets for weight reduction, glycemic control, and an improved cholesterol profile.
 This illustrates how counting macros to adhere to a low-carbohydrate diet can be a useful adjunct in treating type 2 diabetes.

 Despite there being good evidence to support a ketogenic diet being beneficial to some aspects of health, there is also evidence to show that this does not come without risks.

 A 2021 review of studies showed that very low carbohydrate diets can increase LDL cholesterol.
 Also, if there is not a focus on consuming healthy fats more so than unhealthy fats, there can be an increased risk for cardiovascular disease, cancer, diabetes, chronic kidney disease, and Alzheimer’s disease.